-The Raleigh Housing Authority (“RHA”) has applied for approval from the United States Department of Housing and Urban Development (“HUD”) to convert a portion of its public housing properties to project-based assistance under the Rental Assistance Demonstration (“RAD”) program.
+RHA is moving to convert a portion of its public housing properties to project-based assistance under the RAD Program.
 RAD offers greater flexibility to ensure the preservation of RHA’s affordable housing, the ability to leverage new resources to address capital needs, and provides a more stable and reliable funding source in the face of continued federal cutbacks to the public housing program.

 RAD is a HUD demonstration program through which public housing units can be converted to long-term project based assistance.
 RAD does not provide any new HUD funds; rather, it combines public housing operating and capital subsidy into payments under a long-term RAD Section 8 Project-Based Housing Assistance Payment (“HAP”) contract.